SNG Destination Spotlight: South Florida©

 Port Everglades is a little less than thirty miles north of the “Cruise Capital.”
 Fort Lauderdale’s cruise port is the world’s third busiest, behind Miami and Port Canaveral, having serviced over 3.4 million passengers last year.
 The port’s nine terminals offer sailings for the following cruise lines: Carnival, Celebrity, Costa, Crystal, Cunard, Disney, Holland America, Princess, Seven Seas, Royal Caribbean, Seabourn and SilverSea.

-Each of the south Florida cruise ports is located in close proximity to nearby airports.
+Each of the South Florida cruise ports is located in close proximity to nearby airports.
 PortMiami is less than ten miles from Miami International, and Fort Lauderdale/Hollywood International Airport is just a ten minute drive to Port Everglades.
-Each south Florida location makes for a great vacation destination prior to and following a cruise.
+Each makes for a great South Florida vacation destination prior to and following a cruise.

 We are pleased to serve the PortMiami and Port Everglades out of “home office” in Dania Beach.
 Kiosk service is offered for Holland America sailings out of Fort Lauderdale, for those wishing to pick-up his/her mobility equipment before embarking, located curb-side prior to entering the cruise line’s terminal.
-Along with Kiosk service for Holland America vessels in Fort Lauderdale, SNG presently has a "test" project with Kiosks available for sailings on Royal Caribbean's Allure of the Seas ship and Harmony of the Seas ship.
+Along with Kiosk service providing Holland America vessels with scooter and wheelchair rentals in Fort Lauderdale, SNG presently has a "test" project with Kiosks available for sailings on Royal Caribbean's Allure of the Seas ship and Harmony of the Seas ship.
 While in Miami, Norwegian’s Escape and Getaway provide a similar offering inside Terminal B. For more South Florida information, contact your travel professional or visit us here.

 SNG Destination Spotlight: South Florida ©